Clerici-project/onion-explorer/README.md

 ## Compilation on Ubuntu 18.04/20.04

-#### Monero download and compilation
+#### Clerici download and compilation

-To download and compile recent Monero follow instructions in the following link:
+To download and compile recent Clerici follow instructions in the following link:

 https://github.com/moneroexamples/clerici-compilation/blob/master/README.md

 ##### Compile and run the explorer

-Once the Monero compiles, the explorer can be downloaded and compiled as follows:
+Once the Clerici compiles, the explorer can be downloaded and compiled as follows:

 ```bash